 This refreshing twist on a classic cocktail hails from Fleming's Steakhouse.
 Their Blueberry Lemon Drop Martini is perfect for summer, but also melts away the winter blues.

-I acquired this recipe from a visit to Fleming’s Steakhouse.
-I actually ordered two of these off their cocktail menu because after tasting one, I couldn’t stop drinking them!
-This fruity cocktail from Fleming’s just may be my new favorite!
-I have enjoyed lemon drop martinis for years, but this blueberry twist is novel and delicious.
+I acquired this fruity cocktail recipe from a visit to Fleming's Steakhouse.
+I actually ordered two of these off their cocktail menu because after tasting one, I couldn't stop drinking them!
+This blueberry twist on a classic lemon drop is novel and delicious.

 Other cocktail recipes you may like

 - Ooh La La (A Mojito-Inspired Craft Cocktail)